 In some cases, an odour is more than just an unpleasant smell.
 It can be a sign of dangerous compounds or gas leaks.
 Odours can result from certain compounds, like hydrogen sulphide, ammonia, and mercaptans.
 These compounds are common from industries like fertiliser production, landfills, composting facilities, and pulp and paper mills.

 In some industries, odours must be monitored to comply with local regulations.
-Odours also need to be monitored in the event of dangerous levels or leaks.
+Odours also need to be monitored in the event of dangerous levels or leaks and that is where a professional air quality monitor can help.
 Let’s take a look at some of these industries.

 As the world’s population grows, so does the need for rising food production levels.
 In many places in Australia, this includes the growth of industrial livestock operations to produce pork, chicken, duck, and more.
 With so many livestock living in a concentrated area, excrement tends to pile up.
 This waste then creates odour pollution for the communities around it.

 Excrement can also produce certain compounds, like nitrogen (ammonia, skatole, etc), sulfuric acids, carbon compounds, and more.
 Both the odour levels and gaseous emissions lead to a need for odour monitoring.

 Societal pressure from surrounding communities has led to an emphasis on monitoring odour levels to ensure appropriate levels of excremental smell.

 Even as the world grows more technologically based, the pulp and paper industry continues to thrive – and produce unpleasant odours.
 Pulp reduction generates sulphur compounds that create the signature scent of pulp and paper mills.
 These pollutants also have a low threshold in terms of olfactory perception.

 In many instances, the community is affected with the odour even when the entity is in full legal compliance.
 In this case, this industry has to consider not just what is legal in terms of emissions, but also what is socially acceptable for the surrounding community.